 My name is Melanie Collins and I am the teacher representative on Moat House’s governing body.
 I have been a governor at Moat House since 2015 but have a lot of experience in this role, as I have been a governor in two of my previous school settings.
 In my role as Deputy Headteacher at Moat House, it is extremely beneficial for me to be a part of the governing body so that I can work alongside, as well as support other key stakeholders.
 It is a privilege to work with members of the community in this role and I am excited about how we can work as a team to move the school forward.

-I have been a governor since 2015 at MHPS.
+I have been a governor since 2015 at Moat House Primary School.
 This coincided with my appointment as an elected member of Coventry City Council for Henley Ward.
 I bring to the board my experience of being a mother of six children and skills developed throughout my professional career as a community and youth worker.
 I fully support the school’s vision statement and will commit to ensure all of the children reach their potential as a member of the school board.

 I was delighted to be appointed as a governor at Moat House Primary School in 2019.
-I am enjoying my retirement, after spending most of my working life (30 years) in education.
-During my career, I have worked in 5 primary schools and have been the head teacher at 2 Coventry schools.
-I have also been a governor at 4 other schools.
-In addition, I have had the joy of having 4 of my own children go through their schooling in Coventry.
+I am currently enjoying my retirement, after spending most of my working life (thirty years) in education.
+During my career, I worked in five primary schools and have been the head teacher at two Coventry schools.
+I have also been a governor at four other schools.
+In addition, I have had the joy of having four of my own children go through their schooling in Coventry.
 It is a privilege to serve on the governing body of a school with such a committed and talented staff.